 Laboratory Testing and Analytical Model

 WCEC researchers conducted laboratory testing of the Des Champs Technologies HVAC Air-Trap technology to measure its air leakage performance and assess its suitability as a replacement for standard p-traps.
-Additionally, an analytical model was developed to estimate the air leakage through an open condensate drainpipe.

 - Pipe length of 1 ft, 2 ft, 5 ft and 10 ft